Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Experimental Evaluation

-Some of those, who answered that they are uncertain, did not distinguish current implementation of on-chain underlyings and future implementations ($50.0\%$), which are not considered by the classification.
-Other respondents mixed up the possibility to use a token as a currency with its underlying ($25.0\%$).
-Some identified a misformatted question formulation ($25.0\%$).

-For the off-chain underlying a similar picture can be drawn.
-Here, the disagreement and uncertainty answers are combined: Participants considered past and future off-chain underlyings and disagreed with the classification ($30.0\%$).
-Some understood off-chain underlying to be an exclusive right for the token ($10.0\%$).
-Moreover, as in the on-chain case, some participants linked the possibility to use the token as a currency to its underlying ($20.0\%)$.
-Some participants mixed on-chain and off-chain value ($10.0\%$), others did not understand the question ($10.0\%$) or did not respond ($20.0\%$).

-To sum up, despite the fact that disagreements and uncertainties are significantly low, the main ones stated are outlined below: \begin{enumerate} \item Not distinguishing up on-chain and off-chain underlying \item Not distinguishing the underlying from services which can be assessed in the DLT system \item Mixing up the underlying with the possibility to use a token as a currency \item Considering future or past features of the DLT systems \item Rejecting on-chain storage of hashes as storage \end{enumerate}

-Furthermore, the feedback indicates that survey participants are in some instances inconsistent with the evaluation of the classification within a DLT system.
-For instance, as stated previously, some survey participants disagreed on the characteristic of a system's on-chain underlying.
-In order to investigate this further, the weighted consistency averages for each attribute are depicted in Figure \ref{fig:consistency_class_and_tax}.
-The values are calculated as follow: Assuming a linear scale for the responses: 0 - disagree, 1 - not sure, 2 - agree, the values are normalized to take values in the range $[0,1]$.
-Then, for each DLT system from which more than one response is obtained as illustrated in Table \ref{tab:survey_dlt_project}, the consistency of responses is calculated for each system and attribute with the mean absolute error.
-Then, the average for each attribute is obtained by taking the weighted average of the DLT systems consistency values.

-The overall consistency is on average $91.0\%$.
-The lowest consistency is measured for the on-chain and off-chain underlying, correlating with the higher disagreements observed earlier.
-The highest consistencies are noticed for address traceability, write permission, conditional creation and unconditional creation.
+In order to investigate the consistency of the responses, the weighted consistency averages for each attribute are depicted in Figure \ref{fig:consistency_class_and_tax}.
+The overall consistency is on average $89.9\%$.
+The lowest consistency measured relates to the consensus type ($79.2\%$) and action fee ($82.4\%$), correlating with the higher degree of disagreement observed earlier.
+The highest consistencies are observed for the DL type ($100.0\%$), origin ($97.3\%$), actor permission ($96.4\%$), supply property ($95.8\%$), creation condition ($95.6\%$) and unconditional creation ($95.6\%$) attributes.